-- The team responsible for the activities must have an eminent technical competence, - Applicants must have a high degree of specialisation in areas relevant for the activities subject to the proposal, - Applicants must prove that they are able to develop the necessary components of MEOSAR Beacons;

-- Applicants must prove that they have at their disposal technical infrastructures (relevant design and validation tools and/or hardware/software tools) necessary to perform the implementation.
+- The team responsible for the activities must have an eminent technical competence; - Applicants must have a high degree of specialisation in areas relevant to the activities subject to the proposal; - Applicants must have relevant experience in design, development and industrialisation of GNSS receivers and related technologies; - Applicants must prove that they have at their disposal technical infrastructures (relevant design and validation tools and/or hardware/software tools) necessary to perform the implementation.

-In this respect, applicants have to submit in addition to the Declaration of Honour (A5 Form), the following elements:
+In this respect, applicants have to submit in B2 Form, the following elements:

-- description of the profile of the individuals9 primarily responsible for managing and implementing the activities; - a description of the technical equipment, tools or facilities at the disposal of the applicant; - description of the role of each applicant (coordinator, co-applicants and affiliated entities) in the organisational structure in general and regarding the performance of activities subject to grant agreement.
+- description of the profile of the individuals12 primarily responsible for managing and implementing the activities; - a description of the technical equipment, tools or facilities at the disposal of the applicant; - description of the role of each applicant (coordinator, co-applicants and affiliated entities) in the organisational structure in general and regarding the performance of activities subject to the grant agreement.